khadas/khadas_docs/android/source/vim4/InstallToolchains.md

 title: Install Toolchains
 ---

-The Amlogic Platform requires extra toolchains for cross-compiling, you will need to follow these steps to setup:
+The Amlogic platform requires extra toolchains for cross-compiling:

-1. To build an environment for compiling Android, it is recommended to use 64 bit Ubuntu 16.04.
+1. Use Ubuntu 16.04 (64-bit) to build an environment for compiling Android.
 The following software packages need to be installed:

 ```sh
 $ sudo apt-get update